Emanuel Felke: Biography

 Felke built up a flourishing spa business, first in Repelen and then in Bad Sobernheim.
 Although initially it was assumed that the original size of the resort was more than generous, in the season from May to October there up to 400 spa guests in Repelen, so many of them had to be lodged at private boarding houses.
 Many of the spa guests came from far away, including from the United States, England and Russia.
 This provided an enormous economic boost for the town and in particular for the hotel industry.
 In 1914, the Jungborn hotel was built.
 However, this new movement, unusual as it was for the rural population, was also highly criticized.
 Because the spa guests were naked during treatments, Felke was accused of endangering morals, a charge which he vehemently defended himself against.
 When a requirement to increase the height of the surrounding fences to three meters was not met quickly enough, the park was closed for a short time in 1899.
 Church authorities also viewed Felke's activities as suspect.
 When inquiries were made, though, the congregation never failed to confirm that Felke always also fulfilled his pastoral duties.

 These criticisms did not prevent a full-fledged Felke movement from forming.
 By 1914, Felke spas had been established in Berlin, Aachen, Krefeld, Kettwig, Dortmund, and Stettin.
 These institutions were not allowed to use the name Repelen method or Felke method unless they received confirmation from Felke that they had been trained and authorized by him.
 During this time a number of Felke societies were formed in Germany, totaling more than 2,500 members.
 A Felke journal was also published at this time.

 When World War I broke out, development was abruptly stopped.
 The spa facilities were used as a military hospital.
-Added to this was the fact that in 1912 Felke had to give up his rectory because of infidelity and now had no income at all because even after doing this he continued to provide his homeopathic treatments free of charge.
+Added to this was that in 1912 Felke had to give up his rectory because of infidelity and now had no income at all because even after doing this he continued to provide his homeopathic treatments free of charge.
 So Felke moved to Sobernheim in 1915 to stay with one of his students and there he built up a thriving spa once again.